influxdata/docs-v2/content/v2.0/visualize-data/visualization-types/gauge.md

 - **Prefix**: Prefix to add to the gauge.
 - **Suffix**: Suffix to add to the gauge.
-- **Decimal Places**: The number of decimal places to display for the the gauge.
+- **Decimal Places**: The number of decimal places to display for the gauge.
   - **Auto** or **Custom**: Enable or disable auto-setting.

 ###### Colorized Thresholds